mleku/relay/README.md

 # relay
-Building a relay from scratch
+Building a nostr relay from scratch